$K$-theory of ghostly ideals for $\ell^p$-coarsely embeddable spaces: Applications to coarse Baum-Connes conjectures and

 \begin{proof} (1) Consider the following commuting diagram

 The left vertical map is induced by the canonical quotient map on localization algebras

-by taking quotient pointwisely.
-Since both maximal and reduce coarse Baum-Connes conjecture holds for $X$ (by \Cref{thm: MCBC} and \cite[Theorem 1.1]{WXYZ2024}), the maps $\mu_{\max}$ and $\mu$ are isomorphisms.
-Thus, it suffices to show that $\pi_L$ induces an isomorphism on $K$-theory, this holds from a cutting and pasting argument in \cite[Theorem 3.2]{Yu1997}.
+by taking the quotient pointwise.
+Since both maximal and reduced coarse Baum-Connes conjecture holds for $X$ (by \Cref{thm: MCBC} and \cite[Theorem 1.1]{WXYZ2024}), the maps $\mu_{\max}$ and $\mu$ are isomorphisms.
+Thus, it suffices to show that $\pi_L$ induces an isomorphism in $K$-theory, this follows from a cutting and pasting argument in \cite[Theorem 3.2]{Yu1997}.

 (2) Since the left-hand side of the coarse Baum-Connes conjecture coincides for the maximal and reduced norms, \Cref{thm: MCBC} implies that the map $K_*(C^*_{\max}(X))\to K_*(C^*(X))$ is an isomorphism.
 We then have the following commutative diagram,